woodpecker-ci/woodpecker/docs/docs/20-usage/22-conditional-execution.md

 ## `path`

 :::info
-This feature is currently only available for GitHub and Gitea without pull support.
+This feature is currently only available for GitHub, Gitlab and Gitea.
+Pull requests aren't supported at the moment ([#697](https://github.com/woodpecker-ci/woodpecker/pull/697)).
-It ignores tag events.
+Path conditions are ignored for tag events.
 :::

 Execute a step only on a pipeline with certain files being changed: